The differences between nylon 6 and nylon 6/6

 Both have very good flow for easy processing.

 Another issue with processing nylon materials is moisture and water absorption.
-In this regard, nylon 6 absorbs more than nylon 6/6, but both materials will need to be dried before being molded.
+In this regard, nylon 6 properties mean that it absorbs more than nylon 6/6, but both materials will need to be dried before being moulded.
 The reason: nylon absorbs moisture from the air.
 Failure to dry the material will lead to splays and marks on part surfaces.
 Keep in mind that oxidation occurs due to heat and water, so if you skip the drying process, you’re also looking at compromised mechanical properties as a result of material degradation.